-The Pozen-Commonwealth Fund Fellowship in Health Equity Leadership at Yale University is a 22-month, degree-granting program that covers the cost of the MBA for Executives program and gives healthcare practitioners the leadership skills and the deep understanding of teams, markets, and organizations necessary to tackle major inequities in the U.S. healthcare system.
+The Pozen-Commonwealth Fund Fellowship in Health Equity Leadership at Yale University is a 22-month, degree-granting program that covers the cost of the MBA for Executives program and gives healthcare professionals the leadership skills and the deep understanding of teams, markets, and organizations necessary to tackle major inequities in the U.S. healthcare system.
+The fellowship also covers the cost of accommodations on Friday nights of class weekends, as well as Thursday nights when required by the fellowship program.
 The Fellowship includes a suite of educational, co-curricular, and practical experiences and activities that work in concert with a rigorous executive MBA program, designed to help accelerate the capabilities of emerging leaders, including a yearly domestic immersion experience, a health equity leadership workshop series, mentorship with faculty and national board of advisors and a required capstone project.

 About the Fellowship

 Fellows earn an MBA over 22 months, completing Yale SOM’s integrated MBA core curriculum, participating in colloquia with other healthcare leaders, and taking advanced courses in management and healthcare.
 The executive MBA format, which includes classes every other weekend and four residence weeks, including one Global Network Week abroad, allows them to continue in their current roles while building business acumen and gaining valuable leadership capabilities.
 In addition, Pozen-Commonwealth Fund Fellows benefit from mentoring, domestic policy immersion trips, and hands-on project opportunities centered on health equity issues.

 The Pozen-Commonwealth Fund Fellowship was endowed by a generous gift from Robert C. Pozen, a member of the Yale Law School Class of 1972 and is also sponsored by The Commonwealth Fund and the Yale School of Management MBA for Executives program.